JairLopesJunior/JairLopesJunior/README.md

 My name is <b>Jair Lopes Junior</b>, I am a developer.
 I love to program and study constantly.

-- 🔭 I currently work at Elotech, which offers complete and efficient solutions for public management.
+- 🔭 I currently work at Cognizant, which offers complete and efficient solutions for public management.

 - 🌱 I'm currently learning Angular, Java, Spring and Relational Database.